cebe89/Reddit_Account_Migrator-Downloader/README.md

 # required packages: praw

 Description:
-A program I've written for myself with (intially) the goal to be able to save all my subscribed subreddits to a file, and I can auto-subsribe to a list when I have one.
+A program I've written for myself with (initially) the goal to be able to save all my subscribed subreddits to a file, and I can auto-subscribe to a list when I have one.
-Because after a while it becomes no longer feasable doing it all by hand.
+Because after a while it becomes no longer feasible doing it all by hand.
 I also saved a ton of links on my accounts, and it would become a nightmare finding something I once found interesting enough to save it.
 So additionally I added a download option for all my saved favorites
 Also with recently added restrictions to a certain website regarding specific content, I thought why not getting the download-links from my favorites and put them in one file, so I added that.
 And then I thought, hey why not just download them right there?
 So lastly I added a html crawler and a download method that finds the files and downloads them locally.
 Considering how reddit plans to increase their monetization by making the API no longer free, and the changing site-policies of imgur, I figured there is no better time than now to finally realise it.
-It also helped me to get more compfortable with python, how it handles files, it's string capabilities and also how to use it to scramble sites and download stuff with it.
+It also helped me to get more comfortable with python, how it handles files, it's string capabilities and also how to use it to scramble sites and download stuff with it.
-And I got to deal with github properly finally, and made a proper one where I will hopefully upload more of little programs I might code in the future.
+And I got to deal with GitHub properly finally, and made a proper one where I will hopefully upload more of little programs I might code in the future.

 Features (currently):
 -fetch subscribed subreddits of user